numworks/epsilon/docs/index.md

 The choice of a programming language is a controversial topic.
 Not all of them can be used to write an operating system, but quite a few can.
 We settled on C++ for several reasons:

 - It is a [system](https://en.wikipedia.org/wiki/System_programming_language) programming language, which is something we need since we have to write some low-level code.
-- It has excellent tooling: several extremly high-quality compilers
+- It has excellent tooling: several extremely high-quality compilers
 - It is used for several high-profile projects LLVM, WebKit, MySQL, Photoshop… This ensures a strong ecosystem of tools, code and documentation.
 - It easily allows Object-Oriented Programming, which is a convenient abstraction.